Naan Berenji | Eggless Persian Rice Flour Cookies

 Rice flour cookies served with black coffee in the background

-I have made the butter biscuits in the past that has a bit of rice flour in it, but this is the first time I am baking with all rice flour.
+I have made butter biscuits in the past that have a bit of rice flour in them, but this is the first time I am baking with all rice flour.

-Apart from baking these with just rice flour, the Naan Berenji is flavored with rose water and cardamom.
-It also has a sugar syrup in the dough instead of just adding sugar directly to it.
+Apart from baking these with just rice flour, the Nan-e-Berenji is flavored with rose water and cardamom.
+It also has sugar syrup in the dough instead of just adding sugar directly to it.

-The recipe calls for egg yolk, but I wanted to make it egg less.
+The recipe for the Persian Rice flour cookies calls for egg yolk, but I wanted to make it eggless.
 I was debating whether to use yogurt or milk and finally settled down on milk as that is something I have always used in cookies.

 Persian Rice Flour Cookies in white plate